eosnetworkfoundation/engineering/tooling/README.md

 # Engineering Tooling
-Cheat sheets, links, procedures, and reference documents related to external tooling EOS Network Foundation developers and engineers use.
+Cheat sheets, links, procedures, and reference documents related to external tooling used by EOS Network Foundation developers and engineers.
 For internal, in-house, or custom tooling, documentation should live in the repository with the tool source code and can be linked to from this `README.md`.

 > [!TIP]
 > If you are new here, start with the [computer setup guide](./computer-setup.md), then the [tool install guide](./tool-install-guide.md).